 The Annual General Meeting ('AGM') is held by the end of December each year.
-The AGM makes decisions required by the Limited Liability Companies Act to be made by the AGM, and decides on the remuneration of the members of the Board of Directors and fees paid to the auditors.
+The AGM makes decisions required by the Limited Liability Companies Act to be made by the AGM, and decides on the remuneration of the members of the Board of Directors and fees paid to the statutory auditor of the company.
 In addition, the AGM determines the fair value for the company's share, which is used in purchases and sales of shares in the following year.